Candace Parker's Success and Achievements in Timeline

 April 8, 2008: Led Lady Vols to Second Straight NCAA Title

-On April 8, 2008, despite a dislocated shoulder, Parker led the Lady Vols to their second straight NCAA women's title and was named the Most Outstanding Player.
+On April 8, 2008, Parker led the Lady Vols to their second straight NCAA women's title, earning the tournament's Most Outstanding Player honor for the second consecutive time.

-On May 17, 2008, in her debut game against the Phoenix Mercury, Parker scored 34 points, breaking the record for a rookie in a debut game.
+On May 17, 2008, in her debut game against the Phoenix Mercury, Parker had 34 points, 12 rebounds, and 8 assists, breaking Cynthia Cooper's record for a rookie in a debut game.

-On May 28, 2008, Parker achieved a 5x5 stat line, becoming the only woman in WNBA history to do so.
+On May 28, 2008, Parker posted 16 points, 16 rebounds, 6 blocks, 5 assists, and 5 steals, becoming the only woman in WNBA history to post a 5x5 stat line.

 On June 22, 2008, Candace Parker became the second player to dunk in a WNBA game.

-On July 9, 2008, Candace Parker scored a career-high 40 points, along with 16 rebounds and 6 assists, in a win against the Houston Comets.
+On July 9, 2008, Parker scored a career-high 40 points, along with 16 rebounds and 6 assists, in an 82–74 overtime win against the Houston Comets.

-Candace Parker was named the Hanns-G 'Go Beyond' Rookie of the Month for the month of July 2008.
+In July 2008, Parker was named the Hanns-G 'Go Beyond' Rookie of the Month.

 August 2008: Olympic Gold Medal

-October 3, 2008: Rookie of the Year and MVP Awards
+October 3, 2008: WNBA Rookie of the Year and MVP Awards

 On October 3, 2008, Parker became the first WNBA player to win both the Rookie of the Year and the Most Valuable Player awards in the same season.

-In 2008, Candace Parker won her first gold medal with Team USA at the Olympics, as the USA beat Australia 92–65.
+In 2008, Candace Parker played for Team USA and won her first gold medal as the USA defeated Australia 92–65.

 2008: Second National Championship with Tennessee

-In 2008, Parker led the Tennessee team to their second consecutive national championship.
+In 2008, Parker led Tennessee to their second consecutive national championship, and was named the Final Four's most outstanding player for the second time.

-In 2012, Candace Parker played for Team USA at the Summer Olympics, leading the team in rebounds and blocks and helping them win another gold medal, defeating France 86–50 in the gold medal game.
+In 2012, Candace Parker played for Team USA at the Summer Olympics, leading the team in rebounds and blocks, and helping them secure another gold medal by defeating France 86–50.

 July 27, 2013: WNBA All-Star MVP

-On July 27, 2013, Candace Parker played in her first All-Star game, scoring 23 points and grabbing 11 rebounds.
-She was named WNBA All-Star MVP following a comeback win for the West.
+On July 27, 2013, Candace Parker played in her first All-Star game, scoring 23 points and grabbing 11 rebounds, leading the West to a comeback victory.
+She was named the WNBA All-Star MVP for her performance.

-In 2013, Candace Parker won the WNBA All-Star Game MVP Award.
+In 2013, Parker won a WNBA All-Star Game MVP Award and a WNBA Most Valuable Player Award.

 2016: WNBA Finals Title and MVP

-In 2016, Parker led the Sparks to win their first WNBA Finals title since 2002 and won the WNBA Finals MVP Award.
+In 2016, Candace Parker led the Los Angeles Sparks to win their first WNBA Finals title since 2002 and won the WNBA Finals MVP Award.

 July 28, 2017: Recorded a Triple-Double

-On July 28, 2017, Candace Parker recorded a triple-double in an 85–73 win over the San Antonio Stars with 11 points, 17 rebounds, and 11 assists, becoming the sixth player in league history to achieve this feat.
+On July 28, 2017, Candace Parker achieved a triple-double in a game against the San Antonio Stars, scoring 11 points, tying her career-high of 17 rebounds, and achieving a career-high 11 assists.

-July 10, 2018: First Player in WNBA History to Achieve Specific Stat Line
+July 10, 2018: Achieved Unique Stat Line in WNBA History

-On July 10, 2018, Candace Parker made history with a stat line of 21 points, 10 assists, 9 rebounds, 4 steals and 2 blocks in a 77–75 overtime victory against the Seattle Storm, making her the first player in WNBA history to achieve such a stat line.
+On July 10, 2018, Candace Parker made history with 21 points, 10 assists, 9 rebounds, 4 steals, and 2 blocks in an overtime victory against the Seattle Storm, becoming the first WNBA player to achieve such a stat line.

 July 15, 2018: Scored Season-High 34 Points

-On July 15, 2018, Candace Parker scored a season-high 34 points along with 11 rebounds and 9 assists in a 99–78 victory over the Las Vegas Aces.
+On July 15, 2018, Candace Parker scored a season-high 34 points, along with 11 rebounds and 9 assists, in a victory over the Las Vegas Aces.

-On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, marking her fifth all-star nomination.
+On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, earning her fifth all-star nomination.

 2020: Named Defensive Player of the Year

-In the 2020 season, Candace Parker was named Defensive Player of the Year for the first time in her career, despite controversy over being left off the All-Defensive Teams.
+In the 2020 WNBA season, shortened due to the COVID-19 pandemic, Candace Parker was named Defensive Player of the Year for the first time in her career.
+She led the league in rebounding and double-double performances.

-In 2021, Candace Parker and the Chicago Sky won the WNBA Finals, defeating the Phoenix Mercury.
+In 2021, Parker was named to The W25.
+Parker and the Sky earned the #6 seed and ultimately won the 2021 WNBA Finals, defeating the Phoenix Mercury.

 2023: First Woman Color Commentator for NBA All-Star Game

-In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game.
+In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game, marking a significant milestone in her broadcasting career.